nicolasfauchereau/Tokelau_NCOF/README.md

 ## SST anomalies and Marine Heat Waves forecasts

+SST anomalies and MHW (Marine Heat Wave) forecasts are updated on the 13th of each month, and are based upon 9 different Coupled Ocean-Atmosphere General Circulation Models (AO-GCMs).

+The maps cover the current month (i.e. the month of initialisation) and 5 months in the future.

+MHW conditions are defined as SST values exceeding the climatological 90th percentile (i.e. the top 10% of values).
+The climatological period is 1993 - 2016.

 ### SST anomalies

 <img src="https://raw.githubusercontent.com/nicolasfauchereau/Tokelau_NCOF/refs/heads/main/C3S/C3S_SST_anomalies_forecasts_latest.png" alt="Monthly SST anomalies forecasts" title="Monthly SST anomalies forecasts" width="1000"/>